sir-rasel/sir-rasel.github.io/content/blogs/1-lets-feel-programming-part-1.md

 So to make the program happens successfully, need to define, ordering the steps, and follow the steps accurately.

 ## Programming
 In general cases, **programming** is a way to instruct someone/something to make a **program** done. *So now question is what is program?* A program is a set of instructions/steps or processes that makes a whole things done combinedly.
-For example, in the above story, the birthday celebration is a program and the operations are the instructions/steps that make the program successfull combinely.
+For example, in the above story, the birthday celebration is a program and the operations are the instructions/steps that make the program successful combinedly.

 And Comouter Programming is nothing but define some steps/instructions and tells the computer to follow the steps/instructions to do the program done.

-In layman terms: Programming is a way to "***instuct the computer to perform various tasks***".
+In layman terms: Programming is a way to "***instruct the computer to perform various tasks***".

 ## Programming Language
 As computer can not understand the human language.
 So we need a language that can a computer really understand.
 This computer understandable language is known as ***programming language***.